-The pressure of lockdown has driven many couples apart, with law firms reporting a surge in enquiries from couples looking to separate.
-Co-op Legal Services, for example, has reported a 300% increase in divorce-related enquiries in the last six months to the end of July this year, compared to the same period last year.
+The pressure of several lockdowns has driven many couples apart, with law firms reporting a surge in enquiries from couples looking to separate.
+British law firm Stewarts says it has seen a 122% increase in divorce enquiries between July and October 2020 compared to the same period the previous year.

 Here are some of the things you might want to consider if you’re splitting up from your partner.
 Bear in mind that these situations are often complicated and highly emotionally charged, so if you need help, it can be a good idea to seek mediation or, if you’re unable to resolve things that way, professional legal advice.
 For more information on mediation, or to find your nearest mediation service, visit the National Family Mediation website.
 Alternatively, you can find a solicitor with the help of Resolution, a membership organisation for professionals who work with separating couples.
 All members commit to taking a non-confrontational approach to help couples resolve their issues.

 Alternatively, if you’re finding your relationship difficult but aren’t ready for divorce, relationship counselling may be an option worth considering, if you haven’t already.
 You can find a professional counsellor near you on the Counselling Directory

 Dealing with your debts should be one of your top priorities when separating.
 If a debt is in joint names – perhaps you have a joint credit card, or took out a loan together, then the creditors can pursue either one of you for the debt.
 That means if one of you decides to stop paying, the other will have to pick up the bill.